 c.
 Jurisdiction rules are found at 10 U.S.C. § 1408 (c)(4).
 Jurisdictional basis for the order must be specifically stated in the order.
 A court has jurisdiction over a SM’s pension through by:

 i.
 Domicile – his or her state of legal residence (not necessarily “Home of Record” or the state he/she designates for state tax purposes with the military pay office on DD Form 2058).

 ii.
-Consent – entry of general appearance in the lawsuit
+Consent to jurisdiction of the court (entry of general appearance in the lawsuit)

 d.
-SCRA – Pension order must state that court has honored his or her rights under the Servicemembers Civil Relief Act, Chapter 50 of Title 50, U.S. Code.
+SCRA – Pension order must state that court has honored SM’s rights under the Servicemembers Civil Relief Act, Chapter 50 of Title 50, U.S. Code.

 e.
-There are four methods for division of retired pay (from active duty retirement).
+There are four methods for division of retired pay.
 The full explanation is in the Silent Partner, “Military Pension Division: Guidance for Lawyers.”
 Examples:

 i.
 Fixed dollar amount - $500 a month

 ii.
 Percentage – “Mary gets 10% of Tim’s pension monthly” (use when retirement has occurred and all numbers are known)